SpoturDeal/MMM-rain-forecast/README.md

 # MMM-rain-forecast
 A <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module forecast rain in the Netherlands.

-This module is originally made By Cirdan, many thanks for his great work.
+This module is originally made by Cirdan, many thanks for his great work.
 I had to adapt because the sparkline did not work on my Mirror.

 I have removed the sparkline and replaced it by a real fast Scalable Vector Graphic